Mojmír Chytil

-Mojmír Chytil (born 29 April 1999) is a Czech footballer who plays as a forward for Slavia Prague and the Czech Republic national team.
+Mojmír Chytil (born 29 April 1999) is a Czech professional footballer who plays as a forward for Slavia Prague and the Czech Republic national team.

 Early life

-Chytil was born in Skalka, Prostějov District.
+Chytil was born in Skalka in the Olomouc Region.

 Club career

 Sigma Olomouc

 Chytil made his professional debut for Sigma Olomouc in 2018.
-He was sent on loan to FK Pardubice during the 2021–22 Czech First League, scoring five goals.
+He was sent on loan to Pardubice during the 2021–22 Czech First League, scoring five goals.
 This loan caused then-coach of Sigma Olomouc Jiří Krejčí to regret Chytil's departure.
 In the 2022–23 Czech First League season, Chytil helped Sigma Olomouc to finish sixth place.

 Slavia Prague

-Chytil signed for SK Slavia Prague at the end of May 2023, signing a contract until June 2027.
+Chytil signed for Slavia Prague at the end of May 2023, signing a contract until June 2027.
 He scored on his debut for the club, a 2–0 win against Hradec Králové, in the first game of the 2023–24 Czech First League.
 A week later, Chytil set up Slavia's second goal, and scored their third, in a 3–1 win against České Budějovice.
 Following his strong start to the season, Chytil was named the league's Player of the Month for July 2023, voted for by fans.

 International career

 Having represented the Czech Republic at under-17 and under-20 level, Chytil received his first call-up to the Czech Republic senior squad in November 2022.
 He debuted with a hat-trick in a UEFA Euro 2024 qualifying against the Faroe Islands, ending in a 5–1 victory for the Czechs.

 On 20 June 2023, Chytil scored in a 4–1 friendly victory over Montenegro.
 Later that September, he assisted the decisive goal in a 1-1 friendly draw against Hungary.

 On 29 May 2024, Chytil was included in the final 26-man Czech squad of the UEFA Euro 2024 which would occur in June.
 Prior to the tournament, he played preparatory friendly matches against Malta and North Macedonia, scoring another brace in a thrashing 7–1 victory against the former opponent.

+On 31 May 2026, Chytil was selected in the 26-man squad for the 2026 FIFA World Cup.